Kraken-CI/website/docs/features.md

   blocked by some broken build that hangs machine or by an infinite loop in tests
-- automatically estimated timeouts for jobs based on passed execution
+- automatically estimated timeouts for jobs based on passed execution so there is no never ending jobs occupying resources

 ## Reporting